dbalatoni13/nfsug/README.md

 [Discord Badge]: https://img.shields.io/discord/458389297192632330?color=%237289DA&logo=discord&logoColor=%23FFFFFF
 [discord]: https://discord.gg/bBEqpmSV

-A work-in-progress decompilation of Need for Speed: Underground.
+A work-in-progress decompilation of the GameCube version of Need for Speed: Underground.

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.